Azure/AppService/_posts/2022-12-2-multi-region-web-app.md

 ## Next steps

-If you're interested in learning about another web app pattern for n-tier web applications, see the next post in this series called [How to deploy a secure n-tier web app](https://azure.github.io/AppService/2022/12/2/n-tier-web-app.html).
+If you're interested in learning about another web app pattern for n-tier web applications, see the next post in this series called [How to deploy a secure n-tier web app](https://azure.github.io/AppService/2022/12/02/n-tier-web-app.html).

+Zone redundancy is another infrastructure pattern that can provide high availability by replicating your services and data across availability zones to protect against single points of failure.
+For a detailed reference architecture on this for App Service, see [Highly available zone-redundant web application](https://learn.microsoft.com/azure/architecture/reference-architectures/app-service-web-app/zone-redundant).

 ## Deploy from ARM/Bicep